adalessa/laravel.nvim/README.md

 `Laravel cache:clear` purge the cache clears the cache for commands.
 `Laravel commands` shows the list of artisan commands and executes it.
 `Laravel routes` show the list of routes and goes to the implementation.

+TODO: add requirement of ag and entr to work with the watch runner.
+Add check for the watch runner to see if these are executable and only run if they are